 Since home health aides work so closely with people, there are certain skills that are important to possess:

 The BLS explains that home health aides don’t always have particular educational requirements.
-However, home health aides who are employed with certified agencies often require their employees to have training and take an exam.
+However, patient care technicians who are employed with certified agencies often require their employees to have training and take an exam.

 If a home health agency gets reimbursed from Medicaid or Medicare, then their employees must get proper training and pass an exam to get certified, according to the BLS.
 Some states also require specific certification.